The Future of Mobility

 Exploring how Italians think of cars and transport

-We conducted a large ethnographic study in six Italian cities to explore the emerging attitudes, behaviours and needs related to transport.
+We conducted an extensive ethnographic study in six Italian cities to explore the emerging attitudes, behaviours and needs related to transport.

-A set of behavioural archetypes and drivers that could be used to generate ideas for new product-service and communication strategies.
+A set of behavioural archetypes and drivers to be employed to brainstorm innovative product-service and communication strategies.

 How would mobility look like in twenty years from now?

 The car market has always been driven by a huge natural demand and the type of car people buy or dream about has always been influenced by a status symbol dimension.
 Is it the same nowadays or is the increasing availability of new transportation services and awareness of environmental issues changing the traditional perception of cars?
 The goal of this ethnographic study was to understand what motivates people in their choices about transportation and cars, and how they see themselves moving in the next twenty years.